Do you want an affordable kayak that isn’t flimsy?

 Yes, the Intex Explorer K2 kayak comes with a carry bag.

 The Intex Explorer K2 can support 350 lbs. of weight.
 Its “excursion pro” variant can support 400 lbs.

 Yes, the inflatable seats can be removed as per your liking.
 You can add only one seat for a solo ride.

-The Intex Explorer K2 kayak offers a tremendous value for money.
-We were amazed with its stability and maneuverability on water.
+The Intex Explorer K2 kayak offers tremendous value for money.
+This product is stable with great maneuverability on the water.